ContextMapper/ddd-cm-tla-sample-application/README.md

 _Note:_ Run the Maven build at least once before you import the project into your IDE (Open API generator needs to generate the controllers and DTOs).
 You can find the generated sources (Open API) under `target/generated-sources/openapi/src/main/java`.

+_TBD (future work):_ From CML we can also [generate MDSL](https://contextmapper.org/docs/mdsl/) and then [from MDSL an Open API specification](https://microservice-api-patterns.github.io/MDSL-Specification/generators/open-api).
+In the future we could show how to automate this here (_CML -> MDSL -> Open API -> Code_).

 ## Endpoints
 Currently, there are two endpoints implemented.
 One to get all TLAs and another one to get a single TLA by name.